-This is one of the only times I have seen hair jewelry mentioned in fashion print descriptions.
+This is one of the only times I have seen jewelry made of hair mentioned in fashion print descriptions.
 The lady in full dress can be seen wearing “an armlet of hair, in the new patent plait.”
 Intricate woven, or plaited, hair was done by jewelers using braiding tables.
+Or, if the braiding is simple, a lady might purchase a bracelet clasp from a jeweler and braid the hair herself.
 You can see woven hair in this article on lace pins.

 The print is described in the magazine as follows:

 “No. 1.–A NEW SPENSER WALKING DRESS.
 Incognita hat of French grey, or pigeon’s wing, formed of sarsnet, velvet, or the Georgiana cloth.
 Tassels and trimming of chenille, velvet, or Trafalgar, contrasted agreeably to the taste of the wearer.
 A Tuscan spenser, the same colour, formed with a round lappel, continued from the back, and round the bosom on one side, with a full flowing robin on the other; descending a little below the knee, and terminated with a rich tassel.
 A chemisette, with high standing collar, fastened with a brooch at the throat, the whole trimmed to correspond with the hat.
 The hair in loose curls; gold hoop earrings; York tan gloves; and shoes the colour of the spenser.
 The hat, as worn by Miss Duncan, is of pink sarsnet, trimmed with black; but the colour is necessarily changed by those fair fashionables who have selected it for a walking dress, to shades of less conspicuous attraction, amidst which the most esteemed are those mentioned in the above description.